gebodal/annodoc/index.md

 ## Annotations

+### Entities

 The primary goal of this project is to link numerical measurements to physical entities in free text, and as such this is the backbone of our annotation process.
 Numerical measurements are relatively easy to identify in free text, and here are classified into two forms: `measured values`, and `constraints`.
 Physical entities are a little more complex in the ways they may be represented in text.
-Here we annotate them using three primary labels: `Parameter Name`, `Parameter Symbol`, and `Object Name`.
-These different annotation labels are discussed below:
+Here we annotate them using three primary Entity labels: `Parameter Name`, `Parameter Symbol`, and `Object Name`.
+These different labels are discussed below:

-### Measured Value
+#### Measured Value

 An example of a `measured value` would be: